Combe Martin Tourist Guide – FAQs for Visitors

 Where is Combe Martin located?

-Combe Martin is nestled in a sheltered valley on the western fringe of Exmoor National Park, five miles east of Ilfracombe on the North Devon coast.
+Combe Martin lies in a sheltered valley on the western edge of Exmoor National Park, five miles east of Ilfracombe on England’s North Devon coast.

 Attractions & Activities

-Popular attractions include Combe Martin Beaches, the Bowhay Lane Silver Mines, Combe Martin Museum and Information Point, and the Wildlife & Dinosaur Park.
+Highlights include Combe Martin Beaches, the Bowhay Lane Silver Mines, Combe Martin Museum, and the historic Pack o' Cards Inn.
+Nearby are Watermouth Castle and the Combe Martin Wildlife & Dinosaur Park.

 Accommodation & Dining

-Are there places to stay, eat and drink in Combe Martin?
+Are there places to stay, eat, and drink?

 Practical Information